Steroid Injection for Knee Pain and Knee Joint Osteoarthritis

 - Creaking or grinding sensation when the joint moves.

 - Swelling.
 You may notice hard swelling (caused by osteophytes) or soft swelling (caused by extra fluid in the joint).
+A knee steroid injection can help reduce joint swelling by targeting inflammation directly.

 Anatomy

-The knee is made up of two joints – the tibiofemoral joint and the patellofemoral joint.
-The tibiofemoral joint is a hinge joint and formed by the tibia (shin bone) and femur (thigh bone).
-The patellofemoral joint is formed between the femur (thigh bone) and the patella (knee cap).
-The ends of the bones are covered with articular cartilage, which acts as a protective coating and creates a lubrication which allows for smooth movement.The tibiofemoral joint is the weight bearing component of the knee.
-On top of the tibia there are 2 semi-circular cartilage structures called the menisci.
-The menisci provides shock absorption, improved congruency and reduces friction during flexion and extension of the knee.The patellofemoral joint acts as a pulley for the quadriceps muscle and thus allows more efficient knee extension and increased quadriceps power.How to diagnose
+The knee is made up of two joints, the tibiofemoral joint and the patellofemoral joint.
+The tibiofemoral joint is a hinge joint formed by the tibia (shin bone) and femur (thigh bone).
+The patellofemoral joint is formed between the femur (thigh bone) and the patella (kneecap).
+The ends of the bones are covered with articular cartilage, which acts as a protective coating and produces lubrication for smooth movement.The tibiofemoral joint is the weight-bearing component of the knee.
+On top of the tibia are two semi-circular cartilage structures called the menisci.
+The menisci provide shock absorption, improve congruency, and reduce friction during flexion and extension of the knee.The patellofemoral joint acts as a pulley for the quadriceps muscle, enabling more efficient knee extension and increased quadriceps power.
+For patients struggling with persistent inflammation despite conservative care, a steroid injection into the knee can be an option to help relieve symptoms and improve function.

 One of our highly skilled physiotherapists will ask a series of questions and perform a physical examination to help develop a diagnosis.An X-RAY can be used to assess the stage of arthritis – if it is mild, moderate or severe.
-It is important to note that the severity of arthritis found on the XRAY does not always correlate to the level of pain.Treatment
+It is important to note that the severity of arthritis found on the XRAY does not always correlate to the level of pain.

 A knee replacement is not the only option when treating knee osteoarthritis.